HandsOnDataViz/book/docs/HandsOnDataViz.md

 and select *Experience with data visualization*.
 </p>

-If you wanted to go one step further, you could also *Filter* the data to limit the pivot table results, for example, to only readers who listed 20 or more years of schooling.
+To go one step further, *Filter* the data to limit the pivot table results by another category.
+For example, you can click the Filters *Add* button and select *Years of school* to display only readers who listed 20 or more years.

 Deciding how to add *Values* in the *Pivot table editor* can be challenging, because there are multiple options to summarize the data,